killerducky/deja-queue/notes.md

 ## VIP user

-- [ ] bounds being called too early (ready-to-show)
 - [?]
 TV high res is screwing the restore bounds command
 - [?] use electron-window-state library -- see if VIP user issue fixed
 - [?] chatgpt modify electron-window-state
+- [?] recreated and verified on my own machine, but still weird
+- [ ] add playlist - should add to queue as PL, not individual songs
+- [ ] click on single song inside a playlist should skip to that song
+- [ ] filter playlists and only queue those playlists
 - [ ] full screen playlist/database
-- [ ] add playlist - should add to queue as PL, not individual songs
 - [ ] thumb with weird aspect ratio -- tabulator doing something?
 - [ ] filter X should be there even when not in focus
 - [ ] API Key should be "invisible"
-- [ ] filter playlists and only queue those playlists
 - [ ] manual rating change does not work
-- [ ] click on single song inside a playlist should skip to that song
-- [ ]

 ## DB

 - [ ] get rid of using DBDATA.queue as the DB!!
 - [ ] Use change to move to DB library instead of my own db.js
+- [ ] spotify/local

 ## Playlists